jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 ### I have almost no knowledge about software security

 When it comes to security, I only know about SQL injection, and I know that it can be prevented by not using string concatenation when building SQL queries.
-(But even though I know that using string concatenation is wrong when building SQL queries, I still do it sometimes, most especially when I'm tired, or bored, or when copy-pasting code from another part of the application I am working on. :grinning: But if you already practice code review or pair programming, then this will not be a problem)
+(But even though I know that using string concatenation is wrong when building SQL queries, I still do it sometimes, most especially when I'm tired, or bored, or when copy-pasting code from another part of the application I am working on. :grinning: But if you already have a set of guildelines for coding which I need to follow, or you practice code review or pair programming, then this will not be a problem)

 Oh, I also know about not storing passwords in plaintext, but instead hashing them before storing them.
 And I also know about not sending _forgotten passwords_ to users (because, of course, if we do not store passwords as plaintext, we will not know what password to email our users), but instead send them link to a form/resource that will let them change their passwords.